-To participate, a student must be enrolled at Freed-Hardeman University and have a minimum GPA of 2.50 by the end of the semester preceding departure.
+To participate in any international study program, a student must be enrolled at Freed-Hardeman University and have a minimum GPA of 2.50 by the end of the semester preceding departure.
 Formal acceptance for participation in this program occurs at the beginning of the last full semester before the semester of participation.

 Students who are on any kind of probation are not eligible to participate.
-Any student who has applied or who has been accepted for international studies will become ineligible to participate if placed on any type of probation up through the time of departure.
+Any student who has applied or who has been accepted for any international study program will become ineligible to participate if placed on any type of probation up through the time of departure.
 Such persons will be placed on a waiting list and may participate in the program during the following year if the probation is removed and if there are openings.

-Interested persons should contact Dr. Jenny Johnson, Director of FHU International Studies Program, Freed-Hardeman University, Henderson, TN 38340.
-For more information and an online application, consult the University website at International Studies or at http://web.fhu.edu/academics/international+studies or email internationalstudies@fhu.edu.
+Interested persons should contact Dr. Jenny Johnson, Director of FHU International Study Programs, Freed-Hardeman University, Henderson, TN 38340.
+For more information and an online application, consult the University website at International Study or at http://web.fhu.edu/academics/international+study or email internationalstudy@fhu.edu.